 ESEB is delighted to welcome you to the Second Joint Congress on Evolutionary Biology.
 Joint Congresses take place every six years and bring together four of the world's largest academic societies in the field of evolutionary biology: the European Society for Evolutionary Biology, the American Society of Naturalists, the Society for the Study of Evolution and the Society of Systematic Biologists.
 The first joint congress was in Ottawa, Canada in 2012.
-The current (i.e. second) will be held in Montpellier, France, on August 19-22 2018.
+The current (i.e. second) is held in Montpellier, France, on August 19-22 2018.

 The venue of the meeting will be The Corum, a convention center ideally located in the heart of Montpellier historic neighborhood, easily accessed by public transportation and at very short walking distance from restaurants, cafes and hotels.
-Due to space constraints, attendance will be limited to 2500 participants, on a first-come, first-served basis.

-Isabelle Olivieri was a strong proponent of the joint Evolution congresses and devoted a lot of effort while she was President of ESEB to see them launched.
+Precisely for these reasons, Isabelle Olivieri was a strong proponent of the joint Evolution congresses and devoted a lot of effort while she was President of ESEB to see them launched.
 We therefore dedicate this meeting to her memory.

 Ophélie Ronce & Yannis Michalakis

-on behalf of the Organizing Committee
+On behalf of the organizing committee